Published 10 August 2018 in Surveys

-Almost a quarter of French people (22%) had the opportunity to see poverty and underdevelopment from a geographical immersion in a developing country (happening sometime in the last ten years).
+Almost a quarter of French people (22%) have witnessed poverty by spending time in a developing country (sometime in the last ten years).

 Political orientation, age, or gender hardly influence these numbers.